scikit-image/scikit-image/doc/source/user_guide/geometrical_transform.rst

 and matching points using :func:`skimage.feature.match_descriptors` before estimating transformation parameters.
-However, spurious matches are often made, and it is possible to use the RANSAC algorithm (instead of simple least-square optimization) to improve the robustness to outliers, as explained in :ref:`sphx_glr_auto_examples_transform_plot_matching.py`.
+However, spurious matches are often made, and it is advisable to use the RANSAC algorithm (instead of simple least-squares optimization) to improve the robustness to outliers, as explained in :ref:`sphx_glr_auto_examples_transform_plot_matching.py`.